bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 explain in more detail what those are.
 Key take-away here is that those exist so it is possible to express code on this level of abstraction.

-##### Qualifying the Existence of Functions or Behaviours
+##### Qualifying the Existence of Functions or Concepts
 In addition to the qualities of the type itself a family can also be qualified by the kind of function(s) that should exist (in the scope) for that type.
-These constraints are given in the form of operations (abstract functions) and/or behaviours (sets of abstract functions) for which there should exist a known implementation (actual functions) for the actual type.
+These constraints are given in the form of operations (abstract functions) and/or concepts (sets of abstract functions) for which there should exist a known implementation (actual functions) for the actual type.

-This is further illustrated in detail shortly in connection with operations and behaviours but the principle is this:
+This is further illustrated in detail shortly in connection with operations and concepts but the principle is this:

 		family A :: _ with plus